prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 pbjs.setConfig({ deviceAccess: false });
 {% endhighlight %}

-This can be useful in GDPR, CCPA, COPPA or other privacy scenarios where a publisher has determined that header bidding should not read or write the user's device.
+This can be useful in GDPR, CCPA, COPPA or other privacy scenarios where a publisher has determined that header bidding should not read from or write the user's device.

 <a name="setConfig-Bidder-Timeouts" />